Rentvesting Calculator Australia

 How we compare the strategies

-Each path’s net position equals equity at your horizon minus non-recoverable costs paid along the way.
-For PPOR, that’s loan interest, owner costs and buying costs.
-For rentvesting, that’s your personal rent, buying costs and after-tax rental cash flow (profit or loss).
-Principal repayments are treated as building equity, not a cost.
-The “Advantage” tile is the difference between the two net positions.
+Each path’s net position equals property equity at your horizon minus the non-recoverable costs paid along the way.
+For buy-to-live, that means loan interest, owner costs and buying costs.
+For rentvesting, that means your personal rent, buying costs and the investment’s after-tax rental cash flow (profit or loss).
+If LMI is added to the loan, the calculator still treats the LMI itself as a sunk cost over time rather than pretending it creates equity.

 How to use this calculator